pnp/blog/content/weekly-agenda/23-07-24/index.md

 All the latest updates on the Microsoft 365 platform are shared from the [Microsoft 365 Developer blog](https://devblogs.microsoft.com/microsoft365dev/).
 Here are the updates from last week.

-* [SharePoint datasets now in public preview](https://devblogs.microsoft.com/microsoft365dev/sharepoint-datasets-now-in-public-preview/) by Philip Li (Microsoft)
+* [Teams Toolkit for Visual Studio Code Update – July 2023](https://devblogs.microsoft.com/microsoft365dev/teams-toolkit-for-visual-studio-code-update-july-2023/) by Junjie Lie (Microsoft)
-* [Upgrade to Microsoft Graph PowerShell SDK v2, now generally available](https://devblogs.microsoft.com/microsoft365dev/upgrade-to-microsoft-graph-powershell-sdk-v2-now-generally-available/) by Carol Mbasinge Kigoonya (Microsoft)
+* [Breaking changes in the Microsoft Graph list channels API (beta) ](https://devblogs.microsoft.com/microsoft365dev/breaking-changes-in-the-microsoft-graph-list-channels-api-beta/) by Sumit Gupta (Microsoft)
-* [Microsoft Graph PowerShell v1 to v2 migration toolkit](https://devblogs.microsoft.com/microsoft365dev/microsoft-graph-powershell-v1-to-v2-migration-toolkit/) by Carol Mbasinge Kigoonya
+* [Keep your app top of mind and top of chat with message extensions in Microsoft Teams and Microsoft 365 Copilot](https://devblogs.microsoft.com/microsoft365dev/keep-your-app-top-of-mind-and-top-of-chat-with-message-extensions-in-microsoft-teams-and-microsoft-365-copilot/) by Daniel Carrasco (Microsoft)

 ## New Microsoft 365 and Power Platform Community Blog posts